-I’d been a bit worried about this too – how was I a) going to keep my table as I went to the bar if there was one as I was traveling as Lady No Mates b) if there was no bar, was I going to have to brave the steps if I needed a refill – but no. The waiters from downstairs head upstairs when it opens and take your orders for you.
+I’d been a bit worried about this too – how was I a) going to keep my table as I went to the bar if there was one as I was travelling solo b) if there was no bar, was I going to have to brave the steps if I needed a refill – but no. The waiters from downstairs head upstairs when it opens and take your orders for you.

-And they notice as soon as you finish your drink – which is good if you do want another one but might lead to guilt trips if you don’t.
+As I said, they quickly notice as soon as you finish your drink – which is good if you do want another one but might lead to guilt trips if you don’t.

 Note – the toilet is down the stairs of scariness so you might want to factor that in when placing your order (and maybe go before you get up there).

-Absolutely – once I’d got over the fear of getting up onto the helipad bar itself, the view was brilliant (plus you get to post heaps of pictures on all known social media proclaiming that you’re drinking on a helipad which doesn’t get old) and I thought the prices were super reasonable – especially as alcohol is quite pricey in KL anyway.
+Absolutely – once I’d got over the fear of getting up onto the helipad bar itself, the view was brilliant (plus you get to post heaps of pictures on all known social media proclaiming that you’re drinking on a helipad which doesn’t get old) and, considering the venue, I thought the prices were super reasonable – especially as alcohol is quite pricey in KL anyway.